 - The MAP sensor is getting ground on the BLK/LT BLU wire of its harness connector.

-...
 I suggest that you verify that it's getting power and ground.
 Your next test is to make sure it's getting power.
-For this test go to TEST 2: Making Sure the MAP Sensor is Getting Power.
+For this test go to TEST 2: Makign Sure The MAP Sensor Is Getting Power.